DOCUMENTATION · v4.0

 Every time Entflow syncs your portal, it compares the current state of every workflow against the last known state.
 New workflows, deleted workflows, and modified workflows are all detected automatically.

 Changes are recorded with a timestamp and a summary.
-Click "diff" on any change to see the full before/after state - which action was added, which property value changed, what enrollment criteria was modified.
+Click "diff" on any change to open the full before/after view - the two versions side by side with additions, removals, and modified settings colour-coded, so you can pinpoint exactly which action was added, which property value changed, or what enrollment criteria was modified.
+The same view opens from the Recent Changes card in any workflow's detail panel.

 The changelog is available on all plans.